 join me

-The Top 7 Secrets to Happy and Healthy Holidays 2021
+The Top 5 Secrets to Happy and Healthy Holidays

 Having Healthy Holidays is Possible

-1 When Shopping, Commit to a Spending Plan
+1 Commit to a Spending Plan

 First, create a spending plan for your holiday shopping.
 Next, instead of buying a gift for each person in the family, consider drawing names, with each person listing a few desired items within a specific price range.
 This can simplify gift exchange by providing a gift that is truly wanted and within your budget.
-Healthy food items can provide excellent gifts (see next tip).
+Healthy food items can make excellent gifts (see next tip).

 2 Consider Giving Healthy Food Items